iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Dual Norm.md

 \right\rbrace
 $$

 Which is just simply, the objective value of a linear program on the convex set $\Vert x\Vert$ defined by the norm ball in the euclidean space.
 Note, it's also the support function of a specific unit norm ball.
+See [[Support Function]] for more info.

 ---